aviate15/sardines-pipeline/report/technical_report.md

 assert self_wer == 0.0
 ```

-This assertion does not check the hardcoded 0.0 constant — it actually runs `normalize_text` twice on the same string and verifies the full WER pipeline end-to-end.
+This assertion does not check the hardcoded 0.0 constant, it actually runs `normalize_text` twice on the same string and verifies the full WER pipeline end-to-end.
 If `normalize_text` is ever non-deterministic (producing different output on consecutive calls with the same input), this assertion catches it with a clear error message and halts the pipeline rather than writing incorrect WER values silently.

 ---